-UWC’s Faculty of Dentistry staff, alumni and students have scooped several awards at the recent annual scientific conference of the South Africa Division of the International Association for Dental Research (IADR) held at Spier Conference Centre in Stellenbosch on 1st and 2nd September 2016.
+UWC’s Faculty of Dentistry staff, alumni and students have scooped several awards at the recent annual scientific conference of the South Africa Division of the International Association for Dental Research (IADR) held at Spier Conference Centre in Stellenbosch from 1-2 September 2016.

 Dr Riaan Mulder’s (pictured below) oral presentation on “Voids in bulk fill flowable composites” earned him the Dentsply Award for the best oral presentation in dental materials.

 Dr Hajer Abughufa won the Dentsply Award for the best poster presentation in dental materials for her presentation “Micro-hardness and depth of cure of dental bulk fill composites”.
 Dr Abughufa graduated with her master’s degree in April this year and her presentation revolved around the findings of her research project.

 The meeting also saw students Narges Shirzadi, Jessica Simpson, Danica Smit and Eloïse Weidemann winning the Unilever Hatton Divisional Award for the best undergraduate research project for their paper entitled, “Patients’ Perceptions of UWC Dentistry Faculty Community Outreach Programmes”, supervised by the faculty’s Professor Rob Barrie.
 They will represent the SA Division at the next general scientific meeting in San Francisco in March 2017.
 This competition is the highlight of the student research calendar where students from all over the world representing their countries present their research findings.